- Optimizely Web Experimentation

 - Executive sponsor (where applicable)

-- Shareable, accessible versions of all regularly used documentation, for example, the experiment plan and the roadmap
+- Shareable, accessible versions of regularly used documentation, including the experiment plan and the roadmap.

-- Special newsletter (that details changes in goals, staffing, new quarterly roadmap, test results) at a regular cadence
+- Special newsletter (that details changes in goals, staffing, quarterly roadmap, and test results) at a regular cadence.

 When you share results, include the following sections:

-Purpose – Provide a brief description of “why” you’re running this test, including your experiment hypothesis.
+Purpose – Briefly describe "why" you are running this test, including your experiment hypothesis.

 Details – Include the number of variations, a brief description of the differences, the dates when the test was run, the total visitor count, and the visitor count by variation.